SynchronetBBS/sbbs/docs/SlyEdit_ReadMe.txt

 10. Text replacements (AKA Macros)
 ==================================
-SlyEdit version 1.29 added text replacements (AKA Macros), which lets you (the sysop) define words to be replaced with other text as the user types a message.
+Text replacements (AKA Macros), which lets you (the sysop) define words to be replaced with other text as the user types a message.
 This feature can be used, for instance, to replace commonly misspelled words with their correct versions or to replace swear words with less offensive words.
 This feature is toggled by the enableTextReplacements option in SlyEdit.cfg can can have one of three values: false : Text replacement is disabled true  : Text replacement is enabled and performed as literal search and replace regex : Text replacement is enabled using regular expressions as implemented by